urgdog/urg.systems/thonks/iptables.md

 -A DOCKER-ISOLATION-STAGE-2 -o br-1cbda01ee2d7 -j DROP
 </pre>

-This is the other half of the equation: Docker doesn't want you to cross Docker networks (by default).
-So thus far, you're saying "i'm coming from inside my container, to ens160 (a physical nic, the path out dictated by the routing table)" and we're here asking "is ens160 = any of these interfaces?"
+Stage 2 is where Docker actually slams the door - traffic targeting other bridges gets dropped here.
+Docker doesn't want you to cross Docker networks (by default).
+So thus far, you're saying "I'm coming from inside my container, to ens160 (a physical nic, the path out dictated by the routing table)" and we're here asking "is ens160 = any of these interfaces?"